Sun in Capricorn

 I am a leader!
 My mature mind

-Captivates everyone, leading them along,
+Captivates everyone, leading the way,

-Shining with wisdom or a joke.
+Shining with wisdom or a jest.

 Another key word for Capricorn is “practicality.”
 Frivolous actions do not appeal to him.
 If your child is going to do something, it means he has understood the reasons and seen the practical purpose of the matter.
-Thus, he will have the ability to work hard and do well in school, but he will achieve the best results when he can see the practical benefit of the knowledge he acquires.
+Thus, he will have the ability to work hard and do well in school, but will achieve the best results when he can see the practical benefit of the knowledge he acquires.
 Abstract subjects will seem useless to him, but the stimulus of ambition and status can provoke serious effort even in a subject that seemed pointless.

 Reliability and confidence are very important to your child.
-First and foremost, this is emotional confidence and approval, so watch yourself not to take his usually good behavior for granted and forget to reward it with gratitude and praise.
+Above all, this is emotional confidence and approval, so be mindful not to take his usually good behavior for granted and forget to reward it with gratitude and praise.
 This later translates into material reliability as well.
-Frugality is inherent in his nature.
-A little Capricorn will try to save money for a “rainy day” and accumulate enough wealth to buy something real.
-There is a negative side to this seriousness: it breeds anxiety and a tendency to look at things pessimistically.
-You will probably often have to show a little Capricorn that there is no evil without good.
-Although he has good athletic abilities, there may be a problem of being the “laughingstock” in a team.
-Therefore, individual sports are better.
-On the positive side, this is a child you can always take anywhere and rely on his exemplary behavior and good manners.
+Thrift is natural to him.
+A little Capricorn will try to save money “for a rainy day” and accumulate enough wealth to buy something real.
+There is a downside to such seriousness: it breeds anxiety and a tendency to view things pessimistically.
+You will likely often need to show the little Capricorn that there is no misfortune without good fortune.

-### Indubala.
+Indubala.
 Planets in Signs.
 (Indian Tradition)

-### Pavel Globa.
-Planets in the Zodiac SignsHere we have the Earth element in the third zone of transformation, a more subtle, ideal level of its manifestation.
-The primary ruler here is Saturn.
+Here we have the Earth element in the third zone of transformation, a more subtle, ideal level of its manifestation.
+Saturn is the primary ruler here.
 The ancient symbol of Capricorn is a goat emerging from the Earth, even with wings.
-This creature connects the Earth element with the next element, Air.
-Such duality is inherent in you if your Sun is in the sign of Capricorn.
+This animal connects the Earth element with the next element, Air.
+Such duality is inherent in you if your Sun is in the sign of Sagittarius.
 You are usually a rigid analyst, highly focused.
 Purposefulness is the deepest, essential quality of Capricorns.
 You set a goal for yourself and pursue it using your excellent tactical abilities, your agility, or in the worst case, cunning and conformity.
-In the lower expression, on your path to your goal, you may sweep aside literally everything, acting quite rigidly, clearly, and unquestionably.
-In the worst scenario, you are a very cunning person, and it is very difficult to catch you red-handed because you act very subtly and delicately.
-To bring your plans and goals to life, you may use any means.
-Among such Capricorns, we see Pol Pot, who destroyed several million people in his country, or Mao Zedong.
-Among Capricorns, there are many who live with an inner sense of purpose, where the goal of life becomes the desire to convey this sense of purpose to others.
-Therefore, among the higher Capricorns, we find preachers, shepherds, prophets, and missionaries.
-However, unlike Sagittarians, there is a more practical orientation here.
+In the lower expression, on your path to the goal, you can sweep aside literally everything, acting quite harshly, clearly, and unquestionably.
+In the worst case, you are a very cunning person, and it is very difficult to catch you red-handed because you act very subtly and delicately.
+To implement your plans and goals, you can use any means.
+Among such Capricorns, we see Pol Pot, who destroyed several million people in his country, and Mao Zedong.
+Many Capricorns live with an inner sense of purpose, making the goal of life the desire to convey this sense of purpose to others.
+Therefore, among the higher Capricorns, we find preachers, pastors, prophets, and missionaries.
+However, unlike Sagittarians, there is a more practical focus here.
 You can not only provide a lofty idea but also the means to achieve it—practical tools, real schemes, and methods for reaching high goals.
-Your higher level is connected with an inner sense of a lofty purpose.
-Sometimes this sense is taken to mysticism, to an unshakable desire to convey your goal to the people.
+Your higher level is connected to the inner sense of a high purpose.
+Sometimes this sense can be elevated to mysticism, to an unwavering desire to bring your goal to the people.
 Ideally, these are saviors of the world and humanity—Zarathustra, Christ.
 In history, we also find other Capricorns: Joan of Arc, philosopher Albert Schweitzer, Nostradamus.
-Among them were Gurdjieff with his “Man-Machine” system, Joseph Smith, the founder of Mormonism.
-Among Capricorns, there are also many pessimists, extremely secretive people who do not let anyone close.
-Many of them are ascetics, hermits, people who know how to limit themselves in everything.
+Among them were Gurdjieff with his “Man-Machine” system and Joseph Smith, the founder of Mormonism.
+Many Capricorns are pessimists, extremely secretive people who do not let anyone close.
+Many among them are ascetics, hermits, people who know how to limit themselves in everything.
+If we talk about the dynamics of your development, it is the direct pursuit of your goal and the ability to maneuver to achieve it.
+Sometimes you climb a mountain, sometimes, like a bird, you leap from ledge to ledge, leaving hunters far behind and reaching places others can never access.
+But this manifests at the highest level of spiritual development.
+Externally, Earth manifests in you as a drive toward the goal.
+Your problems are acute issues of the inner world and emotional life (by the Moon in detriment).
+You are often reserved and unsociable.
+But this reserve stems from your vulnerability; you are internally very sensitive, and your outward reserve is your protection.
+You struggle with using your inner energy and directing it constructively.
+And perhaps your deepest and most difficult problem is the issue of inner spiritual orientation.
+Since you are a practical leader, you must have a lofty idea and be guided by it in life, using your idea to build a practical, coherent system and share it with people.
+The land of Capricorn is China.
+Here, traits such as clarity, systematic planning, stability, purposefulness, a desire for conservatism, tradition, strength, and an unyielding drive toward the goal are evident.
+In the worst case, we find cunning and adaptability.
+Your karmic task is to provide a practical system for achieving a lofty spiritual goal.

 Het Monster. Планети у знаках Зодіаку